tvdsluijs/vandersluijs.nl/_posts/2013-06-15-why-devopsdays-are-great-and-why-there-should-be-devmansdays.md

 ---
+author: tvdsluijs
+category:
+- Management
+comments: 'true'
+date: 2013-06-15 00:01
+excerpt_separator: < !--more -->
 layout: post
-excerpt_separator: < !--more -->
+publish_date: 2013-06-15 00:01
+slug: why-devopsdays-are-great-and-why-there-should-be-devmansdays
+tags:
+- Agile
+- DevOps
+- Scrum
-title: 'Why DevOpsDays are great, and why there should be DevMansDays'
+title: Why DevOpsDays are great, and why there should be DevMansDays
-slug: 'why-devopsdays-are-great-and-why-there-should-be-devmansdays'
-date: '2013-06-15 00:01'
-publish_date: '2013-06-15 00:01'
-category: ['Management']
-tags: ['Agile', 'DevOps', 'Scrum']

 ---
 So today I’ve had my first DevOpsday.
 Which is short for Great!
 Because is was great and I learned a lot.